 Combine all ingredients in a Mason jar and shake vigorously until mixed.
 That’s it!
-The orgeat syrup will last for about a month in the refrigerator.
+This homemade orgeat syrup will last for about a month in the refrigerator.

 If you search for homemade orgeat syrup recipes online, you’ll find that most call for sugar, water, crushed raw almonds, almond extract, and orange flower water, but we’ve found that using almond milk makes for a better finished product.
 Commercial almond milk is made from bitter almonds, which contain much more almond flavor than normal almonds due to higher benzaldehyde levels.
 Plus, it imparts that characteristic orgeat cloudiness—that milky-white orgeat goodness—and you don’t have to deal with the solids separating as it sits.

 If you don’t want to buy the orange flower water we linked in the ingredients list, you can usually find it at Middle Eastern or Indian grocers and other specialty food stores (we even found some at BevMo).
 And as far as the simple syrup is concerned, you can’t go wrong with our homemade simple syrup recipe.
 It’s quite possibly the easiest thing you’ll ever cook in your life.

 Photos: Will Shenton, Bevvy